python-control/Slycot/README.rst

 Dependencies
 ------------

-Slycot supports Python versions 2.7 and >=3.5.
+Slycot supports Python versions 2.7, and 3.5 or later.

 To run the compiled Slycot package, the following must be installed as
 dependencies: